 Then we primed the surface with Extreme Bond Primer from Sherwin Williams.
 This primer is designed to adhere to glossy surfaces, such as factory-finished vinyl and aluminum.
 It provides an excellent base for our top-line paint to go over.

 We then painted the shutters and window frames with Emerald exterior satin from Sherwin Williams.

-So these are the reasons why you might consider painting your factory-finished vinyl or aluminum clad windows, as well as the procedure we use to ensure that we have a lasting beautiful finish you can be proud of!
+So these are the reasons why you might consider painting your factory-finished vinyl or aluminum clad windows and Custom Plantation Shutters, as well as the procedure we use to ensure that we have a lasting beautiful finish you can be proud of!

 If you have some exterior painting needs why don’t you book a quote?
 Have CAM Painters Transform Your Home With Lasting Beauty!